CSE232-MSU/CSE232/exam_policies.md

 If you cannot make the assigned nor the alternative exam times, please contact us via Piazza to make accommodations ASAP.
 Additionally, if you have university-approved accommodations (VISA), please inform us of them on that Piazza announcement.

 You'll need to use the Zoom app on a separate device with a camera (likely a phone or tablet) that can show your workspace and computer screen.
-You will obviously need a computer from which to take the exam, which will be a Mimir assignment.
+You will obviously need a computer from which to take the exam, which will be a Coding Rooms assignment.

 Please ensure that your screen, workspace and profile are visible by the Zoom device throughout the exam.
 Example: